-- (1) The private law and public law parts of the state final examination are held in the relevant spring, autumn, and winter periods within the relevant examination periods. - (2) Students register electronically on the dates stated in the academic calendar. - (3) The registration takes place in the period published in the academic calendar.
-The Faculty publishes additional dates as required so that a student who registered in the Student Information System for the private law part or the public law part of the state final examination may always register during the first week of registration for one of the dates of the relevant part of the state final examination. - (4) Registration for and change of dates of the private law and public law parts of the state final examination may be carried out only electronically by the student himself no later than two weeks before the first date of the relevant part of the state final examination.
+- (1) The private law and public law parts of the state final examination are held in the relevant spring, autumn, and winter periods within the relevant examination periods. - (2) Students register electronically in the time period stated in the academic calendar.
+The Faculty publishes dates as required so that a student who registered in the Student Information System for the private law part or the public law part of the state final examination may always register during the first week of the beginning of registration for one of the dates of the relevant part of the state final examination. - (3) Registration for and change of dates of the private law and public law parts of the state final examination may be carried out only electronically by the student himself no later than one week before the date of the state final examination.
 Later, it is only possible to cancel the registration.
-The registration for the private law part or the public law part of the state final examination may be cancelled no later than by 10:00 one day before the holding of the examination. - (5) After the lapse of the deadline for cancelling the registration, the student may only excuse himself from taking the private law part or the public law part of the state final examination in accordance with the Code of Study and Examination of the University55.
+The registration for the private law part or the public law part of the state final examination may be cancelled no later than by 10:00 one day before the holding of the examination. - (4) After the lapse of the deadline for cancelling the registration, the student may only excuse himself from taking the private law part or the public law part of the state final examination in accordance with the Code of Study and Examination of the University5. - (5) At least two dates are published in each period for students taking the relevant part of the state final examination on a second resit date; such students may not register for any other dates.